shaniceD/fixer-upper/README.md

-# testing
+# Fixer Upper
-This is a repo for class testing.
-Feel free to do as you please with this repo.
-New edited line.
+This repo contains the files for the fixer-upper assignment on 10/1.